tiagohm/astrum/README.md

 # Astrum

-Astrum is a Java astronomy library and command-line tool to compute high-precision positional informations for celestial bodies and Earth satellites.
+Astrum is a Kotlin astronomy library and command-line tool to compute high-precision positions of the celestial objects and Earth satellites.

 Most of the algorithms were ported from [Stellarium](https://github.com/Stellarium/stellarium/).

-Java
+Kotlin

 ```kotlin
 val sun = Sun()